Cyril Wool-Lewis

 Cyril Eric Wool-Lewis (1906 – 1975) was a British Colonial administrator whose responsibilities included the Turks and Caicos Islands.

 Wool-Lewis was educated at Cambridge University.
 He rowed in the winning Cambridge boat in the Boat Race in 1929.

 From 1947 to 1952, Wool-Lewis was Commissioner of the Turks and Caicos Islands.
-He was awarded the O.B.E in 1951.
+He was awarded the O.B.E in the 1951 New Year Honours.